Secure Human Action Recognition by Encrypted Neural Network Inference: Introduction

 In general, human action can be recognized from multiple modalities such as RGB images or video, depth, and body skeletons.
-Among these modalities, dynamic human skeletons, representing 2D or 3D joint coordinates, have attracted more attention since they are robust against dynamic circumstances and are highly efficient in computation and storage~\cite{DWW15,SLTW16,SLX+17}.
-Compared to the conventional handcrafted-based method~\cite{HTGE13,WLWY12,VAC14}, the deep learning based modeling approach can automatically learn the action features using recurrent neural networks (RNN)~\cite{LSXW16,ZLX+17}, convolutional neural networks (CNN)~\cite{KBA+17,KR17}, and graph convolutional networks (GCN)~\cite{SJW+18,YXL18}.
-In this work, we adopt the CNN-based approach for skeleton-based action recognition. {The skeleton joints are easily captured by the depth sensors or the pose estimation algorithms~\cite{CSWS17,HGDG17,SXLW19}.
-Fig.~\ref{fig:scenario} illustrates a pipeline of cloud-based action recognition framework, where FHE serves as a bridge to turn intrusive video monitoring into trustworthy services.
-The detected joint keypoints in consecutive frames are encrypted and sent to a cloud service provider.
-After private action recognition, the encrypted results are transmitted to a trusted party (\eg, a nursing home) who decrypts them and decides if immediate intervention is necessary (\eg, fall or seizure is detected to call the responders). }
+Among these modalities, dynamic human skeletons, which represent 2D or 3D joint coordinates, have attracted more attention since they are robust against dynamic circumstances and are highly efficient in computation and storage~\cite{DWW15,SLTW16,SLX+17}.
+In this work, we adopt a method that uses convolutional neural networks (CNN) for action recognition using the skeleton representation.
+The skeleton joints are easily captured by depth sensors or pose estimation algorithms~\cite{CSWS17,HGDG17,SXLW19}.
+Then the detected joint keypoints in the video streams are encrypted using the public key of FHE and sent to a cloud service provider.
+Then the cloud service runs the machine learning algorithms on the encrypted joint points.
+After secure action recognition, the encrypted results are transmitted to a trusted party (e.g., a nursing station) who decrypts them and decides whether immediate intervention is necessary.
+Using encrypted joints as a uniform representation of the human body, our workflow supports multiple action recognition tasks concurrently as secure outsourcing tasks with cloud computing, which overcomes the scalability limitation of edge devices.
+This synergic combination of technologies can support monitoring of the elderly, while mitigating privacy concerns.